Outernauts FAQ - Gameplay

 Each habitat can hold a maximum of three beasts and each island can hold a maximum of three habitats.
 When you run out of room for habitats you can purchase more islands from the Islands section of the Shop.
 Both habitats and islands unlock in the Shop based on your Player Level.

 The rate a habitat generates Lunar is determined by the beasts in it.
 Higher level and higher rarity beasts will generate Lunar faster.
-When you train a beast to Level 25, it gains an extra earning bonus equal to half its total Power Level.
-For instance, if your level 25 beast is 3000 power, then it will earn an extra 1500 Lunar per hour in addition to its normal earn rate.
+When you train a beast to Level 25, it gains an extra earning bonus equal to 25% of its earn rate.
+For instance, if your level 25 beast is earning 1000 lunar per hour, then it will earn an extra 250 Lunar per hour in addition to its normal earn rate.
 You can see the total amount of Lunar a Habitat collects per hour if you tap it and then tap the “Info” button.
 To collect your Lunar, tap on the Habitat when a Lunar icon appears above it.

 The Laboratory is a building that crafts items that help you in battle.
 The Laboratory can be purchased from the Buildings section of the Shop.